-Vineyard’s Memory Care Communities marry thoughtfully designed spaces and features with individualized support leaving your loved ones with more opportunities to renew, recall and relax.
+Vineyard’s Memory Care Community, for residents with Alzheimer’s and other forms of memory loss, marry thoughtfully designed spaces and features with individualized support leaving your loved ones with more opportunities to renew, recall and relax.
 From medication management and 24/7 specialized staffing, to wellness-enhanced programs to promote independence and mobility, your loved ones will receive the encouragement and support they need, while providing you with peace of mind.

 Memory Care Floor plans

 496 sq. ft. – 596 sq. ft.

 Our amenities are thoughtfully designed to help your loved one stay active, engaged and embracing the freedom they deserve.
 From the lounge areas and courtyards to libraries and art centers, we offer the spaces and support they need to live a more fulfilling life.